 Clear indications or guidelines on the treatment of small cell bladder cancer are few.
-Only the National Cancer Care Network and the CAGMO (Canadian Association of Genitourinary Medical Oncologists) have published guidelines.21-23 A few prospective studies have been published, as well as a phase II non-randomized study and a single-center prospective study of 25 cases.13-17 Furthermore, a limited number of case reports and retrospective studies with small cohorts are available in recent literature.
+Only the National Cancer Care Network and the CAGMO (Canadian Association of Genitourinary Medical Oncologists) have published guidelines.
+A few prospective studies have been published, as well as a phase II non-randomized study and a single-center prospective study of 25 cases.
+The Furthermore, a limited number of case reports and retrospective studies with small cohorts are available in recent literature.
+Also different review articles have been published over the last years.
 An additional problem is that pure SCCB and mixed SCCB have been reported mingled in some of these studies.